To all prospective students and families visiting us at our Open House today, welcome to campus!

-William Reiners: I view my Knox experience in terms of how three elements -- friends, environment, and faculty -- influenced an intellectually naïve, politically parochial, and experientially limited suburban bumpkin.
-My fellow students offered their friendship without reservation -- friendships that could be, and many of which have been, life-long.
-They became part of the learning process, as well as a wonderful peer support group which, while almost entirely white in composition, provided relative diversity in terms of geographic referencing, personal value systems, academic attitudes, social sophistication.
+I view my Knox experience in terms of how three elements -- friends, environment, and faculty -- influenced an intellectually naïve, politically parochial, and experientially limited suburban bumpkin.
+My fellow students became part of the learning process, as well as a wonderful peer support group.
 The environmental atmosphere of the College, and Galesburg itself, had a charming, historical aura, as well as a sense of stability missing from my suburban home, which was undergoing massive, postwar development and change.
-Galesburg's nineteenth century architecture, the stately trees on campus and in Standish Park, and the railroads rumbling through the night provided a retrospective place for learning and growing.
-This was all embedded within agricultural landscapes interspersed with wooded stream channels incised into the deep glacial till of the region.
-Finally, the faculty -- the most important ingredient of the Knox experience -- gave generously of themselves with what seems, in retrospect, like loving care.
+Finally, the faculty gave generously of themselves with what seems, in retrospect, like loving care.
 It might not be too much to say that after my parents, these men and women made me what I am.

-WR: For all the time, effort, and money spent on research, my contributions in that area, although respectable, are relatively minor compared with my helping undergraduates and graduate students achieve their goals and have fulfilling lives, themselves.
-While scholarly achievements are enabling and, in fact, necessary; giving to students as a teacher and mentor and to my institution through various leadership roles are probably more important achievements.
-Of course, having a family and raising two successful children are parallel successes of even greater value.
+For all the time, effort, and money spent on research, my contributions in that area, although respectable, are relatively minor compared with my helping undergraduates and graduate students achieve their goals and have fulfilling lives, themselves.
+Giving to students as a teacher and mentor and to my institution through various leadership roles are important achievements.